rabi-evoco/pip-shared-infrastructure/README.md

 ### Changing password on pact-broker database:
 If you need to change pact-broker database password:
-- navigate to Azure Database for PostgreSQL server `hmi-pact-broker-*env*` and click "Reset password"
+- navigate to Azure Database for PostgreSQL server `pip-pact-broker-*env*` and click "Reset password"
-- update the secret `pact-db-password` in Key Vault `hmi-sharedinfra-kv-*env*`
+- update the secret `pact-db-password` in Key Vault `pip-sharedinfra-kv-*env*`

 IMPORTANT! - if you don't update the keyvault secret, AKS cluster won't be able to read it and will fail to start Pact on the pod.